 9.2.1.
-Turn-of-Nut Pretensioning: The inspector shall observe the pre-installation verification testing required in Section 8.2.1.
+Turn-of-Nut Pretensioning: The inspector shall observe the pre-installation verification testing required in Section 8.2.
 Subsequently, it shall be ensured by routine observation that the bolting crew properly rotates the turned element relative to the unturned element by the amount specified in Table 8.2.
 Alternatively, when fastener assemblies are match-marked after the initial fitup of the joint but prior to pretensioning, visual inspection after pretensioning is permitted in lieu of routine observation.
 No further evidence of conformity is required.
 A pretension that is greater than the value specified in Table 8.1 shall not be cause for rejection.
+A rotation that exceeds the required values, including tolerance, specified in Table 8.2 shall not be cause for rejection.